 People are also led to believe prints are somehow less valuable than a painting or a sculpture.
 However, this depends on the artist and on the image.
-The well known South African artist William Kentridge has proved this with most of his two-dimensional work being print related.
-Limited edition prints are also a way that less wealthy people can buy original artwork as work that is produced in an edition will usually cost less than a one-off piece by the same artist.
+The well known South African artist William Kentridge has proved this with much of his two-dimensional work being print related.

 There is the misconception that the lower the edition numbers of your print the higher the value of the print.
 This only applies sometimes and then only to certain print techniques such as etching where the plate can become worn down if a very large edition is printed.
-However, this is not the case with original lithographs or letterpress prints.
+However, this is not the case with original lithographs, letterpress prints or lino cuts.

 Prints are a good way to start an art collection as their relatively low price means that one can build up a collection of work by a number of artists and over the years one will start to get a sense of which artists that you support are doing well on the art market.
 Original prints allow one to hedge your bets and spread your risk.
 One only has to look at the prices that work by John Muafangejo and Azaria Mbatha fetch to realise that people who bought their work early on made some wise investments!